DarkStrik3/EmployeeManagement-Timesheets/theme/assets/README.txt

     Popups:
       Quite a few of the "pop-ups" I wanted previously are now just their own pages.
 Not only they are easier to program, but Anvil doesn't support such large popups like the proposed Add User and Edit User forms.
     Sidebar Menu:
       Since I chose to use a Blank HTML, unfortunately I am unable to implement a sidebar menu as the only way to do so is to use a Material Design.
+Instead there is a popup with buttons to select desired page.
+    Themes/Dark Mode:
+      I ended up making the default be dark mode.
+Although you can change dark mode in the settings, applying light mode/removing dark mode is not yet enabled.
+    Login:
+      The login page features a button that opens up Anvil's login form, meaning that it isn't through textboxes like previously concieved.

-  Classes and Methods
+  Classes and Methods (of Functions module)

     Validation Class
       Contains methods to validate various types of input data.